 Progress At Your Own Pace

-If someone prefers to pedal a little slower they can’t fall behind the rest of the class, and they won’t feel out of place for not knowing an aerobics or step routine.
-No one knows what level anyone else is working at, and they are free to progress at their own pace.
+If you prefer to pedal a little slower than the class then you can't get dropped, and you won’t feel out of place for not knowing an aerobics or step routine.
+No one knows what level anyone else is working at, and you are free to progress at their own pace.

 Several people avoid the treadmill, elliptical, and stair stepper because of the traumatic impact on their knees or feet but with spinning this impact doesn't exist.

 It is also a good workout for those who cannot use the treadmill or elliptical because of arthritis.
-I have friends who are able to join a spin class who simply cannot stand the pain of high impact cardiovascular workouts.
-Indeed at the moment, I am using my spin classes to actually re-habilitate an injury I recently acquired to my medial collateral ligament caused by a bad fall whilst skiing.
+Indeed at the moment, I am using my spin classes to actually rehabilitate an injury I recently acquired to my medial collateral ligament caused by a bad fall whilst skiing.
 By keeping my knees symmetrically tracking with the cranks, there is no discomfort and I’m actually strengthening the area around the injury.

-It will not take long for your efforts on a Spinner® bike to show up as weight loss, but there is another great benefit to Spinning®: it uses large muscle groups in your legs.
-It doesn’t take long before your thighs, hamstrings, and calves begin to take shape.
+It will not take long for your efforts on a spin bike to show up as weight loss, but there is another great benefit to spinning: it uses large muscle groups in your legs.
+It doesn't take long before your thighs, hamstrings, and calves begin to take shape.
 Three spin classes a week will make a difference in the shapely appearance of your legs.